Pathfinder Roleplaying Game: First edition

-Informally nicknamed D&D version 3.75, the first edition of Pathfinder is a modification of version 3.5 of Dungeons & Dragons and is intended to be compatible with the older game.
-Lead Designer Jason Bulmahn felt that the basic classes of D&D version 3.5 were lackluster, as they did not provide incentive to stay with a single class for 20 levels of play.
+Informally nicknamed D&D version 3.75, the first edition of Pathfinder is a modification of the 3.5e rules and is intended to be compatible with the older game.
+Bulmahn felt that the basic classes of 3.5e were lackluster, as they did not provide incentive to stay with a single class for 20 levels of play.
 Pathfinder adds many options to the classes and boosts their abilities in their core roles.

 The game has also been modified compared to D&D version 3.5.
 Changes were made involving balance between different game elements.
 For example, less combat-oriented classes receive more hit points each level than their 3.5 counterparts.
 Additionally, several aspects of 3.5 have been changed in Pathfinder, including several spells, the skill system and combat maneuvers such as tripping and grappling.

 The material published by Paizo for the Pathfinder system has been set in a world called Golarion.

 Paizo also introduced the Pathfinder Society, an organized game play program.
 Players register their characters on Paizo's website, allowing players to use their characters in different play sessions and different groups while continuing to earn experience, money and prestige points.
 After a session has ended, the player will receive a chronicle sheet, listing what has been earned during the session.
 The player will use these chronicle sheets to log this information on the website.